FOREX-Euro firm on safe-haven flow, expectation for inflation uptick

 Monetary policy reviews by the Fed and the Bank of Japan

-Europe and Asia will be shut on Thursday for Labor Day.
-Japanese
+centers in Europe and Asia will be shut on Thursday for Labour

 "Euro zone inflation should confirm that we have seen the